Available 24X7 Call For Free Consultation (281) 587-1111

 But when an accident victim fires their contingency fee lawyer, they may owe the lawyer money.
 If the lawyer is fired “for cause,” the client may not owe contingent fees if they collect through another lawyer or settle independently.
 However, the old lawyer may still claim the legal concept of quantum meruit.

-If the attorney is fired for any other reason or something found not “for cause,” a fee may be due when money changes hands, even if the old lawyer was not responsible for the settlement.
-Thus, when working on a contingent fee basis, a personal injury law firm has some pay protection if fired without a compelling reason.
+If the attorney is fired for any reason other than cause, or if something is found not to be for cause,” a fee may be due when money changes hands, even if the old lawyer was not responsible for the settlement.
+Thus, when working on a contingent fee basis, a personal injury law firm has some protection from financial loss if it is fired without a compelling reason.

 How Defense Attorneys Get Paid